Adrián Liso

-Adrián Liso Lahoz (born 2 April 2005) is a Spanish footballer who plays as a left winger for Getafe CF, on loan from Real Zaragoza.
+Adrián Liso Lahoz (born 2 April 2005) is a Spanish footballer who plays as a left winger for RCD Mallorca, on loan from Real Zaragoza.

-Career
+Club career

+Real Zaragoza

 Born in Zaragoza, Aragon, Liso joined Real Zaragoza's youth setup in 2017, from UD Montecarlo.
 He made his senior debut with the reserves on 16 October 2022, coming on as a second-half substitute in a 3–1 Segunda Federación away loss to SD Formentera.

 Definitely promoted to the B's for the 2023–24 season, Liso scored his first senior goal on 10 September 2023, netting the third in a 3–0 home win over Náxara CD.
 The following 14 March, he renewed his contract until 2027.

 Liso made his first team debut on 17 March 2024, replacing Víctor Mollejo in a 1–0 Segunda División home loss against RCD Espanyol.
 He scored his first goal on 20 April, netting the equalizer in a 2–1 away win over SD Huesca.

 On 17 June 2024, Liso renewed his contract with the Maños until 2029.
 He established himself as a regular starter for the side during the campaign, featuring in 41 matches overall and scoring four goals.

+Loan to Getafe

 On 2 July 2025, Liso was loaned to La Liga side Getafe CF, for one year.
+He made his debut for the club on the away match against Celta Vigo and scored his first goal.

+Loan to Mallorca

+On 13 August 2026, after Zaragoza's relegation, Liso was loaned to second division side RCD Mallorca for one year.

+International career

+Liso is a Spain youth international, having represented the country at the under-20 level for the 2025 FIFA U-20 World Cup in Chile.